 Top Accounting Firms for Graduates in South Dakota

-DeSmet and Biggs LLP is one of the largest certified public accounting firms in western South Dakota, with offices in Rapid City, Spearfish, and Custer.
+DeSmet and Biggs LLP is one of the largest certified public accounting firms in western South Dakota, with offices in Rapid City.
 The firm is always open to reviewing resumes from qualified applicants.
-Ketel Thorstenson, LLP is another of South Dakota’s largest accounting firms, and the firm continues to grow, recently building a new 14,300 square foot addition to its offices.
-Ketel Thorstenson’s employee benefits are competitive, including generous paid time off.
+Ketel Thorstenson, LLP is another of South Dakota’s largest accounting firms, and the firm continues to grow, with offices in Rapid City, Spearfish, and Custer.
+Ketel Thorstenson’s employee benefits are competitive and include generous paid time off.
 Eide Bailly is one of the Top 25 CPA firms in the US, with over 40,000 clients supported by 1,200 professionals.
 Its offices in Aberdeen and Sioux Falls are great potential places for new grads to start a career.

 How to Become a CPA in South Dakota